 Leah Dungay is the Learning Officer at the National Videogame Museum.
 She is an experienced museum educator and outreach professional specialising in STEM, history and performance.
 Over the last few years, she has devised, produced and facilitated informal and formal learning programmes at the Thackray Medical Museum in Leeds.
 This includes their major outreach project, The Emergency Museum, which took her across Yorkshire in a museum built inside a retired ambulance.
 Leah shared the award for Best Website activity from Kids in Museums Family Friendly Museums Award 2020 with Conor Clarke.

-Lizzie Peters, Finance Officer
+Farhan Jibril, Finance Officer